PongoEngine/cactusgod/source/_posts/lamination.md

 ### Intro

-The intro begins with a very repetitive disco pattern with building synths. rhythm1 is one of the synths that swells left and right. rhythm2 is another.
+The intro begins with a very repetitive disco pattern with building synths.
+The bass drum hits with an instant thud sharpened by a short hat mixed in.
+Rhythm1 is one of the synths that swells left and right. rhythm2 is another.
 Rhythm2 plays a basic tune to establish the melody.
 Noise Plays in the background.
+The synths have almost fully taken over the audio space towards the end of the intro.
 {% tubs 8 %}
 o---o---|o---o---|o---o---|o---o---=BASSD
 --o---o-|--o---o-|--o---o-|--o---o-=RHTM1